ycrc/ycrc.github.io/docs/data/group-change.md

 From time to time, YCRC users may enter collaborations with new PI's or switch groups entirely.
 In this case you may use the [YCRC Group Change Request Form](https://research.computing.yale.edu/group-change) to adjust your group affiliations.

-When you switch groups or are added to a group, new storage will be become available to you in the your new PI's Project and Scratch folders.
+When you switch groups or are added to a group, new storage will be become available to you in your new PI's Project and Scratch folders.
 On Bouchet and Hopper, your Home folder stays intact after switching PI's.

 ## Group Changes on Older Clusters

-When you switch groups (older) clusters other than Bouchet and Hopper, your Home folder will need to be migrated.
+When you switch groups on (older) clusters other than Bouchet and Hopper, your Home folder will need to be migrated.
 The technical reason for this is that on these older clusters, your account primary group changes when you switch PI's.
 In these cases, we will change the primary group of your cluster account to the new group and will move all the files stored in your old storage